 Static Load Rating C0

 The static load rating is calculated according to DIN ISO 76.
-The static load rating C0 represents the load at which the Hertz pressure between rolling elements and raceways at the point of maximum load reaches the following values:
+The static load rating C0 is the load at which the Hertzian contact pressure between the rolling elements and the raceways, at the point of maximum load, reaches the following values:

 • For roller bearings: 4,000 MPa